Singapore national under-23 football team

 The Singapore national under-23 football team is the national under-23 association football team of Singapore.
 The team comes under the organisation of the Football Association of Singapore (FAS).

-Players are mostly selected from the S.League team Young Lions.
+Players are usually selected from the Singapore Premier League team, Young Lions as the squad is composed mostly of players undergoing their National Service and also because of their time playing together in the same squad.